 Third Harmonic Generation

-Since this is a one-dimensional calculation, we could implement it via a 2d cell of
+Since this is a 1d calculation, we could implement it via a 2d cell of

 (size S no-size no-size), specifying periodic boundary conditions in the direction.
 However, this is slightly inefficient since the periodic boundaries are implemented internally via extra "ghost pixels" in the direction.
 Instead, Meep has special support for 1d simulations in the direction.
 To use this, we must explicitly set

 1, and in that case we can only use (and ) and field components.
 This involves no loss of generality because of the symmetry of the problem.

 First, as usual, we'll define some parameters of our simulation:

 (define-param sz 100) ; size of cell in z direction (define-param fcen (/ 1 3)) ; center frequency of source (define-param df (/ fcen 20)) ; frequency width of source (define-param amp 1.0) ; amplitude of source (define-param k 1e-2) ; Kerr susceptibility (define-param dpml 1.0) ; PML layer thickness

 (set-param! dimensions 1) (set! geometry-lattice (make lattice (size no-size no-size sz))) (set! pml-layers (list (make pml (thickness dpml)))) (set-param! resolution 20)

 Note that this will only put PML layers at the boundaries.